Ivo Sasek: Raising children

-Data Collection
+Data collection

 According to research by Bayerischer Rundfunk, in January 2020 the OCG asked its supporters to collect data on politicians and journalists and find out "who is friend or foe".
-Until the end of April 2020, the OCG collected and stored private data from around 8,200 people from German-speaking countries, mostly publicly accessible data such as home addresses, cell phone numbers, religious affiliation, nationality and sexual orientation.
-Representatives of all German parties, state parliaments and the Bundestag are affected, as well as civil servants, journalists and activists, including critics of the sect and several chairmen of Jewish institutions.
-For some, their "Jewish origin" is noted.
-Sensitive information was also collected from some government politicians.
-When asked about this, Sasek explained that the data collection serves to "educate" OCG members about "the nature and attitude of our representatives" and is only for "internal use".
+By the end of April 2020, the OCG had collected and stored private data on approximately 8,200 people from German-speaking countries, mostly publicly available information such as home addresses, cell phone numbers, religious affiliation, nationality and sexual orientation.
+Those affected include representatives of all German political parties, state parliaments and the Bundestag (parliament), as well as civil servants, journalists and activists—including critics of the sect and several chairmen of Jewish institutions.
+For some, their "Jewish heritage" is noted.
+Sensitive information was also collected on some government politicians.
+In response to inquiries, Sasek explained that the data collection served to "educate" OCG members about "the nature and attitude of our elected representatives" and was intended only for "internal use".
 He did not explain the remarks about Jews.

-The extremism researcher Andreas Zick spoke of a "racist list" with a scope that is otherwise only known from Enemy Lists of right-wing extremists or Jihadists because of the categories recorded.
-Because of the murder of people who were previously on such lists, there is a high risk for those affected this time too.
-The Landtag Bayern commissioned the state government to investigate the activities of the sect in more detail.
-The General Public Prosecutor's Office in Munich is conducting preliminary investigations on suspicion of incitement to hatred against the OCG.
+Andreas Zick, a researcher on extremism, referred to the categories listed as a "racist list" of a scope otherwise known only from "enemy lists" compiled by far-right extremists or jihadists.
+Given the history of murders of people who had previously been on such lists, he stated there is a high risk to those affected in this case as well.
+The Bavarian State Parliament instructed the state government to investigate the sect's activities more closely.
+The General Public Prosecutor's Office in Munich is conducting a preliminary investigation into the OCG on suspicion of incitement to hatred.

-"Anti-Censorship-Coalition"
+Anti-Censorship Coalition (AZK)

 Goals

-In 2008, Sasek founded the Anti-Censorship Coalition (AZK).
-It calls itself "Europe's largest platform for uncensored information" so that people could hear "voices and dissenting voices," including "highly qualified expert voices from around the world."
-Sasek organizes and directs annual "anti-censorship conferences" and has representatives of all sorts of conspiracy theories appear there.
-His goal is considered to be to unsettle listeners until they turn away from democracy: "I say, without dictatorship it doesn't work, because: This creation is not set up for democracy.
+In 2008, Sasek founded the Anti-Censorship Coalition (Anti-Zensur-Koalition; AZK).
+It calls itself "Europe's largest platform for uncensored information" so that people can hear "pro and con" arguments, including from "highly qualified expert opinions from around the world."
+Sasek organizes and directs annual anti-censorship conferences, where he invites proponents of all manner of conspiracy theories to speak.
+His stated goal is to unsettle listeners until they turn away from democracy: "I say it won't work without a dictatorship, because: This creation is not set up for democracy.
 It does not function according to democratic principles."
-According to Heinzpeter Hempelmann (EKD), AZK does not represent a common substantive concern, but forms a reference group for people who feel oppressed by the alleged mainstream and try to sell their interpretation of freedom of speech.
-AZK specifically writes to politicians to win them over to the ideas.
-At the same time, according to Österreichischer Rundfunk (ORF), Sasek and AZK obstructed ORF media research, insult and threaten critical journalists.
+According to theologian and philosopher Heinzpeter Hempelmann of the Evangelical Church in Germany, the AZK does not represent a shared cause, but rather serves as a support group for people who feel oppressed by the so-called mainstream and are trying to promote their own interpretation of freedom of speech.
+The AZK specifically writes to politicians in an effort to win them over to its ideas.
+At the same time, according to research by Austrian national broadcaster ORF, Sasek and the AZK obstruct, insult and threaten critical journalists.